robstave/angular2-training/session-six/page1.md

 In the template we have two things that are new.
 There is a _routerLink_ directive.
 Think of this as a sort of href to tell the browser what url to send to the router.
 Note that it is a list.
-Our link is the first item in that list.
+Our base url is the first item in that list.

-There is also the <router-outlet> component.
+There is also the _router-outlet_ component.
 The component specified in the route will be replaced here.

 This is how things are generally laid out in angular with a shell view handling navigation and a router-outlet where the view is rendered.
 In addition, angular2 router supports child routes, so that subroutes and sub outlets can be embedded.

 For now though, lets just _ng serve_ and see our appliation in action